AlmostMatt/UnityBaseCode/README.md

 ## UnityBaseCode.Actions:
 Abilities have cooldowns and callback functions.

+Abilities have an ID that is specified when the ability is added, and are called by ID

 Usage:
 * add a statusMap property to the object (the ANIMATION status is added during the cast time of an ability).
 * `actionMap = new ActionMap(this);`